NicelyCla/mysql-binary-uploader/README.md

 ## 1. `mysql_blob_uploader.py`

-The main script for uploading and reconstructing large binary files (tested up to 1.7 GB).
+The main script for uploading and reconstructing large binary files (tested up to 1.7 GB), optimized for faster performance.

 ### Features
 - Uploads binary files in chunks directly into a MySQL table.